a race with no finish line

 .

-Since I'm more of a sprinter than a long distance runner I, typically, break up the five to ten kilometer distances between stations into shorter, training specific, routines that match the characteristics of the terrain.
-In mountainous areas I usually sprint portions of the uphill sections and jog the flat areas.
-Because sprinting uphill is quite strenuous (anaerobic) I often use downhill grades for recovery.
-No matter where I happen to be on the course, every ten minutes or so, I stop somewhere on the roadside to do push-ups.
+Since I'm more of a sprinter than a long distance runner I, typically, break up the distances between train stations into shorter, training specific, routines that match the characteristics of the terrain.
+In hilly, mountainous, areas I usually sprint portions of the uphill sections and jog the flat areas.
+Because sprinting uphill is strenuous (anaerobic) I often use the downhill grades for recovery.
+No matter where I am on the course, every ten minutes or so, I stop somewhere roadside to do push-ups.

 .